 - Permanently removing soil and exposing the crown and main root areas has been effective for Armillaria control in tree fruits grown in California and Australia and may be of benefit for managing infected bushes in the Pacific Northwest.

 Chemical control Not recommended unless Phytophthora sp. has been identified.
 Even then, plants are most likely too far gone for chemical therapy to work.
-The phenylamide and phosphonate fungicides used to manage Phytophthora do not kill this organism.
+The Group 4 and Group 33 fungicides used to manage Phytophthora do not kill this organism.
 They can only prevent establishment of the organism before it gets into the plant.
 They can also prevent continued growth if the organism is already inside the plant thereby delaying symptoms that might have developed.
 Once chemical activity has subsided with time, the organism can resume growth within infected plants.
-Rotate fungicides that have a different mode of action for resistance management.
+Rotate fungicides from different groups that have a different mode of action for resistance management.

 - Fosphite at 1 to 2 quarts/100 gal water.
 Do not use copper products within 7 days of treatment and do not use spray adjuvants.
+Group 33 fungicide.
 4-hr reentry.

 - PhosphoJet is registered for tree injections.
 Rates are based on tree size.
+Group 33 fungicide.
 4-hr reentry.

 - Terrazole 35 WP at 3.5 to 10 oz/100 gal water as a soil drench.
 Use only in commercial nurseries and greenhouses.
+Group 14 fungicide.
 12-hr reentry.